-Emergency laws mean that most private tenants in Wales who get an eviction notice on or after 29 September 2020 are entitled to 6 months’ notice before their landlord can apply to court.
-This includes assured and assured shorthold tenants.
+Most private tenants in Wales are currently entitled to 6 months’ notice before their landlord can start court action to evict them.
+This includes assured shorthold tenants and assured tenants.

-If you have received possession papers from the county court use our guide to find out what will happen next.
+If you have received possession papers or a notice of eviction from the county court use our guide to find out what will happen next:

 Some new stages in the possession process were introduced during the coronavirus pandemic.
 These included:

 Reactivation Notices: if your landlord started court proceedings before 3 August 2020 the case was probably put on hold for a time.
 If your landlord wanted to re-start the case they had to send a Reactivation Notice to you and the court, giving information about the impact coronavirus had on you and your family.
 After the 1 December 2021 there will no longer be a need for a Reactivation Notice.